erpframework/jquery-ajaxstartdelay/README.md

 ##Why this plugin?

 The [.ajaxStart](http://api.jquery.com/ajaxStart/) event handler in jQuery calls the handler immediately when the ajaxStart event is triggered.
 In other words: when the AJAX request is made the handler is called.
-Most of the time the handler is used to show the user some kind of notice like 'please wait a minute' while the AJAX request-response cycle is on it's way.
+Most of the time the handler is used to show the user some kind of notice like 'please wait a minute' while the AJAX request-response cycle is on its way.
 It's annoying to see this notice everytime an AJAX request is made.
-It's nicer when this notice only shows up when the request-response cycle takes longer then a few seconds.
+It's nicer when this notice only shows up when the request-response cycle takes longer than a few seconds.
 This plugin provides the functionality to delay the call to the handler.

 The plugin is simply a wrapper around the .ajaxStart event handler.